andelus/andelus.github.io/about.md

 permalink: /about/
 ---

 Hey there !, I am Yassine from **Algeria**.
-Front-end Devloper.
+Front-end Developer.
 I am passionate about development, design and latest technologies.
-Also i am a coffee lover :coffee:
+Also i am a coffee enthusiast :coffee:

   > My philosophy in life : **"Success is a life long project"** :relieved: